 The first known breeding was in the early 1980s by Judy (or Judee) Frank, a Bengal breeder located in Pennsylvania.
 In the early 1990s, Patrick Kelley, founder of Savannahcat.com, enlisted Joyce Sroufe to help him develop the breed with Kelley using offspring of that first hybrid cross.
 Their efforts were successful, as were their efforts to convince The International Cat Association to accept the new breed.

-Although the savannah cat is a relatively new breed, it has caught on like wildfire, and there are already dozens of savannah breeders, both in North America and in Europe, with over 60 breeders worldwide.
+Although the savannah cat is a relatively new breed, it has caught on like wildfire.
+There are already dozens of savannah breeders in North America and Europe with over 60 breeders worldwide.

-Registries that accept the savannah cat include The International Cat Association (TICA) and The International Progressive Cat Breeders' Alliance.
+Registries that accept the savannah cat include The International Cat Association and The International Progressive Cat Breeders' Alliance.

 The genetics and nomenclature for savannah cats show how many generations a cat is from the serval.
-A male is not fertile until the sixth generation removed from the serval parent.
+A male is not fertile usually until the sixth-generation removed from the serval parent.
 The females are usually fertile from the first generation.

 An F1 savannah cat has one serval parent and one domestic cat parent and is 50 percent serval.
 Subsequent generations are bred with a savannah cat father (F6 or more generations removed).
 By F4 the cat's size and temperament are said to be more predictable.
 At that level, at least one great-great-grandparent was a serval.

-A Stud Book Traditional (SBT) savannah cat is at least four generations removed from the serval but has only savannah cat parents for at least three generations, without further outbreeding with domestic cats.
+A Stud Book Traditional Savannah cat is at least four generations removed from the serval but has only savannah cat parents for at least three generations, without further outbreeding with domestic cats.

 Savannah Cat Care

 The savannah cat has a coat that is easy to care for.
 You should brush your cat weekly to keep hairballs at bay.
 Trim your cat's nails as often as needed, which may be weekly.
 Brush your cat's teeth frequently and ensure you get the appropriate veterinary cleanings.